shubham99bisht/Handwritten-digit-recognition-MNIST/README.md

 It achieved 98.51% of accuracy with this CNN trained on a GPU, which took me about a minute.
 If you dont have a GPU powered machine it might take a little longer, you can try reducing the epochs (steps) to reduce computation.

 ## Execution
-To run the code type
+To run the code type,

 `python digit_recogniser.py`

 ## Tutorial

 For step-by-step tutorial please refer to [wiki](https://github.com/shubham99bisht/Handwritten-digit-recognition-MNIST/wiki).
-It will take you through all the steps right from loading the data into code.
+It will take you through all the steps right from loading the data to recognising digits through live cam.